 Dashain or Vijaya Dashami or Dashera or Dussehra is commonly known as Durga Pooja.
 Whatever we pronounced it, but the main motive to say so is to recall Durga maa or Durga Mata.
 We celebrate this because of the remembrance of the victory of good over evil.
 In Sanskrit, ‘dash’ means ten.
-Hence, this is the festival which is to celebrate ten days.
+Hence, this is the festival which is to be celebrating ten days.

 Hi friends!
 Welcome to koyanews.
 In this article, we are going to read about one of the most important and the biggest festivals of the Hindu religion.
 We are going to read about the navratri festival, the origin of Dashain, the history of it, its importance, and Dashera (10th days).

 History of Dashain:

 In this part, we are going to read about the history of the Dashain festival.
 According to Hindu Mythology, there are two-story behind the celebration of Navaratri.
 Firstly, a victory of maa Durga over Mahisasur, and secondly, victory of God Ram over Ravan.
 Let us read about both stories in detail and know-how these became the cause of the origin of the festival.

 1. Victory of Durga over Mahisasur:

 Mahisasur is a Sanskrit word made from two Sanskrit words called Mahisha and Asura.
 Mahisha meaning buffalo and Asura meaning demon.
 Mahisasur means buffalo demon.
 Mahisasur had gained the boon that no man could kill him.
 He waged war against Indra (king of heaven).
 As he had got boon that no man could kill him, so he came to win the war and captured heaven.

 All the gods, along with king Indra, escape from heaven and hide in the mountain.
 They called goddess Durga to kill the demon Mahisasur.
 Durga led a battle against Mahisasur by riding on a lion.
 After a long battle of ten days, the goddess Durga killed Mahisasur.
 Hence, she is also known as Mahishasuramardini.
 Mahishasuramardini means the victory of Durga over Mahisasur.